hbctraining/DGE_workshop_salmon/lessons/01_DGE_setup_and_overview.md

 <img src="../img/foldchange_heatmap.png" width="200">

 More often than not, there is much more going on with your data than what you are anticipating.
-Genes that vary in expression level between samples is a consequence of not only the experimental variables of interest but also due to extraneous sources.
-The goal of differential expression analysis to determine the relative role of these effects, and to separate the “interesting” from the “uninteresting”.
+Genes that vary in expression level between samples is a consequence of not only the experimental variables of interest but also due to extraneous sources. **The goal of differential expression analysis to determine the relative role of these effects, and to separate the “interesting” from the “uninteresting”.**

 <img src="../img/de_variation.png" width="500">

-The "uninteresting" presents as sources of variation in your data, and so even though the mean expression levels between sample groups may appear to be quite different, it is possible that the difference is not actually significant.
+Even though the mean expression levels between sample groups may appear to be quite different, it is possible that the difference is not actually significant.
 This is illustrated for 'GeneA' expression between 'untreated' and 'treated' groups in the figure below.
-The mean expression level of geneA for the 'treated' group is twice as large as for the 'untreated' group, but the variation between replicates indicates that this may not be a significant difference. **We need to take into account the variation in the data (and where it might be coming from) when determining whether genes are differentially expressed.**
+The mean expression level of geneA for the 'treated' group is twice as large as for the 'untreated' group.
+But is the difference in expression (counts) **between groups** significant given the amount of variation observed **within groups** (replicates). **We need to take into account the variation in the data (and where it might be coming from) when determining whether genes are differentially expressed.**

 <img src="../img/de_norm_counts_var.png" width="400">

-The goal of differential expression analysis is to determine, for each gene, whether the differences in expression (counts) **between groups** is significant given the amount of variation observed **within groups** (replicates).
-To test for significance, we need an appropriate statistical model that accurately performs normalization (to account for differences in sequencing depth, etc.) and variance modeling (to account for few numbers of replicates and large dynamic expression range).

 ### RNA-seq count distribution

+To test for significance, we need **an appropriate statistical model** that accurately performs normalization (to account for differences in sequencing depth, etc.) and variance modeling (to account for few numbers of replicates and large dynamic expression range).

-To determine the appropriate statistical model, we need information about the distribution of counts.
+To determine the appropriate statistical model, we **need information about the distribution of counts**.
 To get an idea about how RNA-seq counts are distributed, let's plot the counts for a single sample, 'Mov10_oe_1':

 ```r
 ggplot(data) +